jfishe/Richland_prefab_2br/THIRD-PARTY-NOTICES.md

 * [Store markdown documentation in the same folder as code, run this script, get html documentation in a dedicated folder][md_htmldoc] was adapted for convenient conversion of markdown to HTML5 and PDF.
-- The [date lua filter][date.lua], to add today's date to the pdf and html output, is taken from [pandoc lua filters][date_lua].
+- The [date lua filter](date.lua), to add today's date to the pdf and html output, is taken from [pandoc lua filters][date_lua].
 * [LibreCAD][librecad] was used to create the 2D drawings.
 * [Sweet Home 3D][sweethome3d] was used to develop the interior layout and fixtures.